Gadhami/NumberGen/readme.md

 *   `Method #2`

-    We initialize an int[] array and initialize it to have an ordered array, ie.
+    We declare an int[] array and initialize it so that we have an ordered array, ie.

         NbrList[0] = 1
         NbrList[1] = 2